MicrosoftDocs/SystemCenterDocs/SystemCenterDocs/scom/deploy-upgrade-mgmt-server.md

     /DataReaderPassword:<password>
     ```

-After you have upgraded all of the management servers in your management group, you should upgrade gateway servers, and then upgrade any stand-alone Operations consoles.
+After you've upgraded all of the management servers in your management group, you should upgrade gateway servers, and then upgrade any standalone Operations consoles.

 ## Next steps

 - To understand the post-upgrade tasks you should perform to complete the upgrade to your management group, see [Post-Upgrade Tasks When Upgrading to System Center Operations Manager](deploy-upgrade-post-tasks.md).

-- See [Distributed Deployment of Operations Manager](deploy-distributed-deployment.md) to understand the sequence and steps for installing the Operations Manager server roles across multiple servers in your management group.
+- To understand the sequence and steps for installing the Operations Manager server roles across multiple servers in your management group, see [Distributed Deployment of Operations Manager](deploy-distributed-deployment.md).